 David has overseen the rise through the leagues as Chairman and has invested wisely in all areas of the club, including the Mill Farm project.

-Neil Joy was appointed Chief Executive of AFC Fylde in October 2016.
+Jamie Roberts was appointed Chief Executive of AFC Fylde in September 2018.

 Stuart King manages the financial aspects of AFC Fylde.
 A qualified Accountant, Stuart provides the Directors with all financial details of the day to day running of the football club.
 Stuart is the Financial Director for Tangerine Group of companies owned by the Chairman.

-Dave became the manager of AFC Fylde in November 2011, joining from Colwyn Bay.
+Dave Challinor became the manager of AFC Fylde in November 2011, joining from Colwyn Bay.

-He won the Championship in his first season with AFC Fylde clinching Evo-Stik North title against Salford City – a fantastic achievement considering the team was 16 points off the leaders when he joined the club.
-In the 2012-13 season, the first year that The Coasters had played at Evo-Stik Premier level, Chally guided Fylde to a fifth place finish which meant The Coasters would play Hednesford Town in the play-off semi-final which was a great achievement in their first year in that division.
-Unfortunately the game was lost, but that only spurred Fylde on.
+He won the Championship in his first season with AFC Fylde clinching Evo-Stik North title against Salford City.
+In the 2012-13 season, the first year that The Coasters had played at Evo-Stik Premier level, Chally guided Fylde to a fifth-place finish, narrowly missing out on promotion after a playoff defeat.

-The following year, 2013-14, Fylde finished in third place and were just four points off the top at the end of the season.
-Challinor guided the side through the play-off system to defeat both Worksop Town and then Ashton United in the final at Kellamergh Park to achieve promotion to the Conference North for the first time in the clubs history.
-This was a monumental achievement.
+The following year, 2013-14, Fylde finished in third place.
+Challinor guided the side through the playoff system to defeat both Worksop Town and then Ashton United in the final at Kellamergh Park to achieve promotion to the Conference North for the first time in the clubs history.

 Colin joined the club as Assistant to Dave Challinor in November 2011.
 He is Challinor’s right hand man and was his No 2 at Colwyn Bay where he supported Challinor all the way through their promotion success as his trusted assistant.
 Woodthorpe has a distinguished playing career with Chester, Norwich, Aberdeen, Stockport and Bury amassing over 800 appearances as a professional.
 The former full back has passed on his vast experience to the squad and is a valued assistant by Challinor as they continue to enjoy success together as a management team securing another title in May 2012.